Theobragstad/Snake/README.md

 # snake

-New version of the classic snake game.
+New version of the classic snake game

 I used Processing for this game because of its inherently visual/art-based nature, similarity to Java, and the ease with which it allows for simple animation.

-To run: put names.txt, scores.txt, snake.pde in the same directory as the "data" folder, open and run snake.pde in Processing 3+
+To run: put names.txt, scores.txt, snake.pde in the same directory as the "data" folder; then, open and run snake.pde in Processing 3 and above.

 Game screenshots: